Pathfinder (RAF): Formation

 The British, who had developed similar navigation aids, faced the same problem of quantity.
 Bomber Command expected to have only 300 Gee sets available by January 1942, all of them hand-built.
 Mass-produced models were not expected until May.
 As it turned out, both predictions proved optimistic.
 An obvious solution to Bomber Command's problems would be simply to copy the German technique of placing all available sets in a lead force.
-This was first proposed by Group Captain Sidney Bufton.
+This was first proposed by Group Captain Sydney Bufton.
 Bomber Command's commander-in-chief Arthur "Bomber" Harris argued against the idea, with the backing of the majority of his Group commanders.
 His view was that an elite group would breed rivalry and envy and have an adverse effect on morale.
 Adding fuel to his argument was his dislike for Bufton.
 His idea for improving accuracy was to hold competitions within groups to deliver improved bombing.
 In rebuttal, Sir Henry Tizard, adviser and one of the chief scientists supporting the war effort, responded, "I do not think the formation of a first XV at rugby union makes little boys play any less enthusiastically."

 Studying the German results, notably reports by R. V. Jones, the Air Ministry decided that the technique was sound and they overrode Harris' objections and forced the issue.
 Harris responded by suggesting the pathfinders be distributed among the squadrons but again his objections were overruled, since it would not produce the desired result of having the targets clearly marked in advance of the arrival of the main force.
 A specialist force was formed in August 1942 by transferring existing squadrons from the Bomber Command groups to make up the Path Finder Force (PFF).

 The PFF began with five squadrons: one from each of the operational Bomber Command Groups, 1 Group contributed No. 156 Squadron RAF (equipped with the Wellington medium bomber), 2 Group No. 109 Squadron RAF—then "special duties"—(Wellingtons and Mosquitoes), 3 Group No. 7 Squadron RAF (Short Stirling heavy bombers), 4 Group No. 35 Squadron RAF (Halifax) and 5 Group No. 83 Squadron RAF (Lancaster).
 The PFF was commanded by Australian officer Air Vice-Marshal Don Bennett, who was to be the youngest officer promoted to RAF Air Vice Marshal, at the age of 33, in 1943.
 Bennett was not the Air Ministry's first choice: Harris opposed the first choice, Basil Embry, the leader of 2 Group.
 The squadrons were located on adjacent airfields within 3 Group at Oakington, Graveley, Wyton and Warboys with a headquarters at RAF Wyton; 3 Group was responsible for the Force administratively though it was under the direct command of Harris.